1. Regulatory framework

 No.

 Entertainment machines do not require gambling licensing.
-Entertainment machines are defined as technical devices for recreation and entertainment, demonstration of dexterity and skills, and those for knowledge-based purposes.
+Entertainment machines are defined as technical devices for recreation and entertainment, the demonstration of dexterity and skills, and those for knowledge-based purposes.
 Entertainment machines can give a prize in the form of an additional game, as well as a tangible prize of insignificant value.

 In contrast, slot machines are subject to specific licensing.